trancee/capacitor-nearby-connections/README.md

 #### EndpointID

-Used to represent an enpoint.
+Used to represent an endpoint.

 <code>string</code>